Xiangshan Harbor Bridge

 The Xiangshan Harbor Bridge is a large cable-stayed bridge in Ningbo.
 The bridge carries 6 lanes of traffic between Xiangshan County and Yinzhou District of Ningbo, Zhejiang.
 The bridge, which was opened in 2012, is one of the largest cable-stayed bridges and one of the tallest in bridges in the world.

+The twin bridge for rail traffic is under construction next to the bridge, it has the same main span and height.